TERRACED HOUSE

 However, despite having 3 levels, the actual living space in the original house was limited to the upper 2 floors.
 Thus the clients were looking to connect to their rear yard as well as gain an off-street parking space, both highly prized amenities in the dense neighborhood context.

 The new rear addition and interior reconfiguration inverts the original relationship between the house and its steeply sloped site.
 Whereas before the usable house remained entirely above street level, the new design extends the rear roof-line downward to follow the slope of the hillside.
-This new massing allows the steep topography to be occupied via multiple decks and terraces which embrace the skyline views while maintaining privacy from adjacent houses on either side.
+This new massing allows the steep topography to be occupied via multiple decks and terraces which embrace the greenery and skyline views while maintaining privacy from adjacent houses on either side.
 It also creates a covered parking space with mudroom entry into the home from below.

 Program: Residence